AllenStreamLab/Emergent_Insects_Aerial_Insectivores/README.md

 Data description

-There scripts were used to predict the flux of aquatic insects from streams and rivers of the contiguous United States.
+Scripts and files were used to predict the flux of aquatic insects from streams and rivers of the contiguous United States.
 This work is currently undergoing peer-review.
 Predictive models were fit using data from the National Rivers and Streams Assessment and a global synthesis of aquatic community secondary production (Patrick et al 2019).
 Below are the contents of this directory.
 Raw datafile provide example input files downloaded from their respected sources.
-Under the scripts heading are source code (i.e. “.r” extensions) and descriptions of their output files (bullet points).
-Comments are provided within each script for further details.
+The scripts heading are source code (i.e. “.r” extensions) and descriptions of their output files (bullet points).
+Comments are provided within the scripts for further details.
 Please direct any questions to darinkopp@gmial.com.

 Raw Data files